ioDiken/pionic/README.md

         http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2018-11-15/2018-11-13-raspbian-stretch-lite.zip,

-    Unzip and extract file 2018-11-13-raspbin-stretch-lite.img which is about 1.8GB.
+    Unzip and extract file 2018-11-13-raspbin-stretch-lite.img (about 1.8GB).

     Install the .img file to an 8GB SDcard using dd on linux or Win32DiskImager on Windows.